Quantum Simulation of the N flavor Gross-Neveu Model: Time evolution

 We have simulated the model using a first order Trotter update on both the IBM-Q Guadalupe quantum processing unit (QPU) and the Honeywell Quantinuum platforms.
-Quantinuum provider gives access to two H1 generation of QPU: H1-1 and H1-2.
+The Quantinuum provider gives access to two H1 generations of QPU: H1-1 and H1-2.
 Results of the Trotter evolution are shown in Fig.~\ref{Trotter1} for $G^2=2.0$, $m=0.0$ and Trotter step $\delta t=0.6$ on a lattice with two sites.
-Initial wavefunction considered can be written in the computational basis $\ket{\psi}=\ket{0100}$.
-From the classical exact diagonalization analysis, it is found out that to capture the characteristics of the time-evolved wavefunction at $G^2=2.0$ we need to consider computing Trotter evolution upto a time $t\sim 3.0$.
-Hence, we used a large Trotter step due to practical limitations of computing Trotter evolution for large number of step with NISQ-era machines.
-It has been demonstrated previously for the quantum Ising model that the Trotter step can be taken 20 or 30 times larger compared to the theoretical bounds of the first order Trotter step $\Delta t^2$ before showing large discretization error \cite{gustafson2021indexed,meurice2021quantum}.
-We performed identical analysis with our model and found the conclusion to be true for our model too.
+The initial wavefunction can be written in the computational basis $\ket{\psi}=\ket{0100}$.
+From the classical exact diagonalization analysis, it is found out that to capture the characteristics of the time-evolved wavefunction at $G^2=2.0$ we need to consider computing Trotter evolution up to a time $t\sim 3.0$.
+Hence, we used a large Trotter step due to practical limitations of computing Trotter evolution for large number of steps with NISQ-era machines.
+It has been demonstrated previously for the quantum Ising model that the Trotter step can be taken 20 or 30 times larger compared to the theoretical bound of the first order Trotter step $\Delta t^2$ before large discretization errors are encountered \cite{gustafson2021indexed,meurice2021quantum}.
+We performed an identical analysis with our model and found the conclusion to be true for our model too.
 We compute the norm of the following operator